slapec/eszidoom/README.md

 # eszidoom
-eszioom is an old Doom3 map based on my secondary school.
+eszioom is my old Doom3 map based on my secondary school.

 ## Try
 The simple but dirty method: